H-Freax/h-freax.github.io/content/en/authors/admin/_index.md

 ## Hi there 👋, I'm Yaoyao Qian (Freax Ruby) ✨

 Welcome to my personal space on the internet!
 I'm a graduate student in the Information System program at Northeastern University, deeply immersed in the fascinating world of robotics and artificial intelligence as a Research Intern at The Helping Hands Lab under the guidance of Dr. Robert Platt.
+[Check out my profile on the Helping Hands Lab website!](https://www2.ccs.neu.edu/research/helpinghands/people/)

 ## About Me